loyada/dollarx/docs/paths.rst

 \ :java:ref:`BasicPath`\  .

 There are also easy ways to extend DollarX to support new properties.
-See the Recipes section for detail.
+See the :ref:`recipes <recipes>` section for detail.

 Single Browser Instance  Paths